Corporate Properties News Investors

 Available satellite imagery indicates that the known gold mineralization lies on the continuation of the shear which hosts the Seabee gold mine.

-A review of the property by an outside consultant resulted in a recommendation for a phased exploration program for the Munroe property.
-Included in the next phase of exploration are the following:
+A review of the Munro Lake property by an outside consultant resulted in a recommendation for phased exploration of the property:

 • Compiling of all available data into a geographical information system (GIS) package.